clearwind-ca/service-catalog/docs/health-checks.md

 ```

 Three key variables are provided in the payload:
-* `data`: contains all the objects from the Service Catalog to allow you to do whatever work you'd like and post the information back to the Service Catalog.
+* `data`: contains all the objects from the Catalog to allow you to do whatever work you'd like and post the information back to the Catalog.
 * `check`: the `slug` of the check so you can identify and route the health check appropriately.
 * `service`: the `slug` of the service so you can identify and rout the health check appropriately.
 * `repository`: the `repository` the service comes from, this is suitable for passing to actions, such as [checkout](https://github.com/actions/checkout)
-* `server`: the URL of the Service Catalog.
+* `server`: the URL of the Catalog.

 **Note:** The `repository-dispatch` 👉 `types` field is set to `basic-check` which is the slug of the health check in the catalog.